Virtu Financial

-Virtu Financial is an American company that provides financial services, trading products and market making services.
-Virtu provides product suite including offerings in execution, liquidity sourcing, analytics and broker-neutral, multi-dealer platforms in workflow technology and two-sided quotations and trades in equities, commodities, currencies, options, fixed income, and other securities on over 230 exchanges, markets, and dark pools.
-Virtu uses proprietary technology to trade large volumes of securities.
+Virtu Financial, Inc. is an American high-frequency trading company.
 The company went public on the Nasdaq in 2015.

 Organization

 Based in New York City, Virtu was founded by Vincent Viola, a former chairman of the New York Mercantile Exchange and current owner of the Florida Panthers.
-Douglas Cifu, Virtu’s CEO since October 2013, co-founded Virtu with Viola in 2008.
+Douglas Cifu, Virtu's CEO from October 2013 to July 2025, co-founded Virtu with Viola in 2008.
 Cifu is also a co-owner of the Florida Panthers with Viola and serves as the Panthers’ alternate governor.
 Prior to co-founding Virtu, Cifu was a partner at the international law firm of Paul, Weiss, Rifkind, Wharton & Garrison LLP, where he practiced corporate law from 1990 to 2008.

 The company suggested standards for electronic firms that call themselves market maker.
 Virtu believes market makers should be obligated to quote at or near the inside of the national best bid and offer throughout the day and quote at various price points in a number of different securities.
 Virtu was ranked as one of the five largest high-frequency traders of equities in Europe in 2011.

 In November 2014, Reuters reported that Chris Concannon, president and chief operating officer at Virtu Financial, will succeed William O'Brien as president of BATS Global Markets, a trading venue that was founded by high-frequency traders.

-Virtu has offices in New York City (headquarters), Austin, Los Angeles, Boston, Chicago, London, Sydney, Dublin, and Singapore.
+Virtu has offices in New York City (headquarters), Austin, Los Angeles, Boston, Chicago, London, Sydney, Dublin, Hong Kong, and Singapore.
 It expanded its European headquarters to Dublin in September, 2013.
 Virtu Financial Ireland Limited is regulated by the Central Bank of Ireland.